Create a Survey in less than 60 seconds!

 This is where the power of branding comes into play.
 The customer thinks about the most popular brands and starts searching for a product that fits their need and budget.

-In the case of Melissa, she starts considering the different models from Apple, Samsung and OnePlus, as these are the brands that first came into her mind.
+In Melissa’s case, she started considering the different models from Apple, Samsung, and OnePlus, as these are the brands that first came into her mind.

 Detailed Evaluation

-The detailed evaluation stage is where the customer starts to consider options beyond the popular brands.
+In the detailed evaluation stage, the customer considers options beyond popular brands.
 But this may not be true in every case.
 For example, impulsive customers don’t deeply research the viable options.
-Instead, they might settle with a popular brand and a product that is best rated.
+Instead, they might settle with a famous brand and best-rated product.

-Luckily for us, Melissa insists on deeply researching the specs offered by the various models.
-She identifies that she requires a phone that has good camera quality and offers long battery life.
-With this as the base conditions, she starts to analyze the options in her hand.
+Luckily, Melissa insists on deeply researching the specs offered by the various models.
+She identifies that she requires a phone with good camera quality and a long battery life.
+With this as the base condition, she starts to analyze the options in her hand.
 She also weighs the features offered against the price and sees if the product is worth the money.

-The tricky thing about this stage is that the time taken to complete this stage varies with customers.
-If you get a chance to interact with the customers during this stage, you can easily influence them into speeding the process and directing them to the purchase stage as quickly as possible.
+The tricky thing about this stage is that the time taken to complete it varies with customers.
+If you can interact with the customers during this stage, you can easily influence them to speed up the process and direct them to the purchase stage as quickly as possible.

-If Melissa decides to search online for the same, then the brands’ online ads and marketing tactics would speed up the process.
-But, on the other hand, if she decides to stop by in a physical store, then the sales representative can influence her choices and show her a better option than what she had in mind.
+If Melissa decides to search online for the same, the brands’ online ads and marketing tactics will speed up the process.
+On the other hand, if she decides to stop by a physical store, the sales representative can influence her choices and show her a better option than the one she had in mind.

 The Purchase/Buying

-Once the customer has made up their mind, they purchase the product or service.
-This is the action time for customers, and many a time, companies acknowledge this stage of CDJ alone.
+Once the customer has decided to purchase the product or service, This is the action time for customers, and many times, companies acknowledge this stage of CDJ alone.
 Unfortunately, this isn’t the right way.

-Sure, this stage is where the customer takes some quantifiable action, but the whole process leading to this buying stage is quite important.
-How well the company managed to market their products, how well their representatives behaved when the customer reached out and how smooth the purchasing process was – all these matters!
+Sure, this stage is where the customer takes some quantifiable action, but the process leading to this buying stage is quite important.
+How well the company managed to market its products, how well its representatives behaved when the customer reached out, and how smooth the purchasing process was – all these matters!

-Coming back to Melissa, She narrowed it down to a phone model, say Sample XYZ.
-She purchased it via the brand’s online store, and the delivery reaches the next day.
+Returning to Melissa, She narrowed it down to a phone model, says Sample XYZ.
+She purchased it via the brand’s online store, and the delivery reached the next day.

-Until the movement she received her product in hand, Melissa will have many questions in her mind, and she would be continuously reassessing her choice.
-Thus, in her case, the buying stage doesn’t end with the payment, but only when the product reaches home.
-During this time, she is totally in control of whether to cancel the product order or to accept it.
+Until she receives her product, Melissa will have many questions, and she will continuously reassess her choice.
+Thus, in her case, the buying stage doesn’t end with the payment but only when the product reaches home.
+During this time, she is totally in control of whether to cancel or accept the product order.

 The buying stage doesn’t end with the payment.
 It may work for the company, but for customers, it ends when they can lay their hands on the product or when they can use it.